InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/architecture/development-ci.rst

     `Docker Hub`_, and is based on the content of both the frontend and backend images.

+When deployed into a Kubernetes **Namespace** the the Fragalysis Stack manifests itself as a stack **Pod** (running the Django application) along with a database and a number of other objects, summarised in the following diagram: -

+..  image:: ../images/frag-actions/frag-actions.020.png

 ****************************
 Build example (stack master)
 ****************************